riccardoperra/specflow/README.md

     deactivate Client
 ```

-### Mocking Hanko
+### Mocking Hanko for local development

-SpecFlow integrates latest version of [MockServiceWorker](https://mswjs.io/) to mock locally (configurable via env vars)
+SpecFlow integrates the latest version of [MockServiceWorker](https://mswjs.io/) to mock locally the entire Hanko
-the entire Hanko authentication flow.
+authentication flow.

 The mocking handlers are all present in the [src/mocks/hanko-handlers.ts](src/mocks/hanko-handlers.ts) file.

-Thanks to MSW, you can login with two different users and test also the RSL policies of supabase.
+If the variable `VITE_ENABLE_AUTH_MOCK` is true, you can login with two different users.

-User1:
+- User1:
     - email: user1@example.com
     - password: // can be anything

-User2:
+- User2:
     - email: user2@example.com
     - password: // can be anything

 > [!IMPORTANT]
 > Password can be anything because there is no login data check implementation in the current handlers.